 Want to see pictures of the route?
 Please visit the GPS page: https://ridewithgps.com/routes/28347039

 EQUIPMENT CHOICES.
 The spirit of this event is taking on this challenge on a drop bar gravel or cx bike.
-Suggested bike for the Humper Mixed-Terrain is a CX or Gravel bike with a minimum of 40c tires.
+Suggested bike for the Humper Mixed-Terrain is a CX or Gravel bike with a minimum of 40c tires!
 Tubeless tires are highly recommended.
 We also suggest carrying 2-3 Tubolito spare tubes, a tube and tire patch kit, tire plug, CO2 or mini-pump, a way to scrap mud off your bike and a rain jacket.
 The course is rowdy in spots, mostly going downhill!
 We highly suggest going larger with tires, thicker with the bar tape, and running gearing that is equal to or easier than 50/34 x 11-34.
 If you are fortunate to own front suspension for your cx/gravel bike, it might be a good idea to bring it.
 The climbing is what breaks people during this ride.
 When in doubt gear easier!

-A ROAD BIKE IS NOT SUITABLE FOR THIS COURSE !!
+!!
+A ROAD BIKE IS NOT SUITABLE FOR THIS ROUTE !!

 !!
 LEAVE YOUR ROAD SHOES AND ROAD PEDALS AT HOME!!
 YOU WILL HIKE-A-BIKE AT SOME POINT ON THIS ROUTE, EITHER OVER ROCKS OR SNOW !!

 Where can I park for the day?
 Please see the MAP

 Pack it in.
 Pack it out.
 Don’t litter in the backcountry!